Treasure discography

-South Korean boy band, Treasure, encapsulates a discography of two studio albums, four extended plays, three live albums, four single albums, eight singles, nine promotional singles and two soundtrack appearances.
+South Korean boy band, Treasure, encapsulates a discography of two studio albums, five extended plays, three live albums, four single albums, eight singles, nine promotional singles and two soundtrack appearances.
 In the first five months of its career, the band sold over one million physical albums, and recorded a platinum certification in South Korea by the Korea Music Copyright Association (KMCA) for all of its releases.